Israel Progam 2023/4 FAQ's

 Who is eligible?

-• Students must have at least one Jewish parent
+• Have at least one Jewish parent

-• Students must be in Year 10
+• Be in Year 10 or 11 in 2025

 Who will supervise the group?